Histone deacetylase inhibitor: HDI classification

-"Second-generation" HDIs include the hydroxamic acids vorinostat (SAHA), belinostat (PXD101), LAQ824, and panobinostat (LBH589); and the benzamides : entinostat (MS-275), tacedinaline (CI994), and mocetinostat (MGCD0103).

-The sirtuin Class III HDACs are dependent on NAD+ and are, therefore, inhibited by nicotinamide, as well as derivatives of NAD, dihydrocoumarin, naphthopyranone, and 2-hydroxynaphthaldehydes.
+The sirtuin/Class III HDACs are dependent on NAD+ and are, therefore, inhibited by nicotinamide, as well as derivatives of NAD, dihydrocoumarin, naphthopyranone, and 2-hydroxynaphthaldehydes.

 Additional functions

 HDIs should not be considered to act solely as enzyme inhibitors of HDACs.
 A large variety of nonhistone transcription factors and transcriptional co-regulators are known to be modified by acetylation.
 HDIs can alter the degree of acetylation nonhistone effector molecules and, therefore, increase or repress the transcription of genes by this mechanism.
 Examples include: ACTR, cMyb, E2F1, EKLF, FEN 1, GATA, HNF-4, HSP90, Ku70, MKP-1, NF-κB, PCNA, p53, RB, Runx, SF1 Sp3, STAT, TFIIE, TCF, YY1, etc.

 Uses

 Psychiatry and neurology

 HDIs have a long history of use in psychiatry and neurology as mood stabilizers and anti-epileptics.
 The prime example of this is valproic acid, marketed as a drug under the trade names Depakene, Depakote, and Divalproex.
-In more recent times, HDIs are being studied as a mitigator for neurodegenerative diseases such as Alzheimer's disease and Huntington's disease.
+As of 2008, HDIs were being studied as a mitigator for neurodegenerative diseases such as Alzheimer's disease and Huntington's disease.

-Enhancement of memory formation is increased in mice given vorinostat, or by genetic knockout of the HDAC2 gene in mice.
+Enhancement of memory formation was increased in mice given vorinostat, or by genetic knockout of the HDAC2 gene in mice.

-While that may have relevance to Alzheimer's disease, it was shown that some cognitive deficits were restored in actual transgenic mice that have a model of Alzheimer's disease (3xTg-AD) by orally administered nicotinamide, a competitive HDI of Class III sirtuins.
+While that may have relevance to Alzheimer's disease, it was shown that some cognitive deficits were restored in actual transgenic mice with a model of Alzheimer's disease (3xTg-AD) by orally administered nicotinamide, a competitive HDI of Class III sirtuins.